RavEngine/RavEngine/deps/RmlUi-freetype/RmlUi/readme.md

 - File handling and the font engine can optionally be fully replaced by the user.

-## Integrating RmlUi

-Here are the general steps to integrate the library into a C++ application, have a look at the [documentation](https://mikke89.github.io/RmlUiDoc/) for details.

-1. Build RmlUi using CMake and your favorite compiler, or fetch the Windows library binaries.
-2. Link it up to your application.
-3. Implement the abstract [system interface](Include/RmlUi/Core/SystemInterface.h) and [render interface](Include/RmlUi/Core/RenderInterface.h).
-4. Initialize RmlUi with the interfaces, create a context, provide font files, and load a document.
-5. Call into the context's update and render methods in a loop, and submit input events.
-6. Compile and run!

-Several [samples](Samples/) demonstrate everything from basic integration to more complex use of the library, feel free to have a look for inspiration.

 ## Dependencies

 - [FreeType](https://www.freetype.org/).
 However, it can be fully replaced by a custom [font engine](Include/RmlUi/Core/FontEngineInterface.h).